desi-ivanova/starter-academic/content/post/neural-compression-intro/index.md

 ## How good are learned image compression models?

-Learned image compression methods are competitive or outperforming traditional ones, such as JPEG and BPG, on the basis of standard performance metrics such as PSNR and MS-SSIM.
+Learned image compression methods are competitive or outperforming traditional ones, such as JPEG and BPG, on the basis of standard performance metrics such as peak signal-to-noise ratio (PSNR) and multi-scale structural similarity index measure (MS-SSIM).
 The figure below is taken from  Hu et al. (2021) and shows rate-distortion curves for different approaches.

 {{< figure library="true" src="neural_compression_performance.png" title="Rate-distortion curves achieved by traditional methods (JPEG and BPG) neural-based learned approaches (all the rest) on the Kodak dataset. **Source**: Hu et al. (2021)." numbered="true"  align="left">}}